Iran: Author sentenced to death amid renewed nationwide protests

 Majidreza Rahnavard, 23, was sentenced by a court in Mashhad for using a knife to murder two members of the security forces.
 On December 12, the Iran government publicly executed him from a crane.
 Many people have tried to kill themselves after suffering gruesome torture in detention.

-However, despite the horror that currently grips Iran, the protestors continue their fight against the government.
+However, despite the horror that currently grips Iran, the protesters continue their fight against the government.

 (With inputs from agencies)